Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-\begin{rmk} The following algorithm produces a generalized box diagram from a pre--formula.
-Produce the corresponding diagram by drawing horizontal and vertical line segments.
-Then takes its class as a generalized box diagram.
+The following algorithm produces a generalized box diagram from a pre--formula.
+First write the corresponding diagram by drawing horizontal and vertical line segments.
+Then take its class as a generalized box diagram.
 Given such a diagram or suspension graph, inversely use the algorithm to remove full horizontal or vertical line segment and note the operations as $\circ$ or $\ot$ in the pre--formula.
-This process will terminate in just one box by decomposablility. \end{rmk}
+This process will terminate in just one box by decomposablility.